JacksonChen666/JacksonChen666.github.io/index.md

         "I have reached the state of unmotivated boredom", "Coding is fun",
         "Why are still alive",
-        "<a href='https://twitter.com/jacksonchen666/status/1303089255007350787'>Mark Rober</a>",
+        "the third worst thing to ever happen to those orphans", // the orphans were killed "<a href='https://twitter.com/jacksonchen666/status/1303089255007350787'>Mark Rober</a>",
         "What a nice day",
         "I am not interesting...",